20+ Ryanair tips

 Master the airline's mega-strict rules for cheap flights

-1. Check if booking the return flight in euros is cheaper
+Check if booking the return flight is cheaper in Euros (or other foreign currency)

 You may be able to shave a little extra off the cost of return flights with this nifty trick.
 All you need to do is complete your booking in separate transactions.
 It doesn't always work, but it's worth checking.